tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 In this section all the actions per rule type are listed.

+The following actions are possible in all rules:

+* `setphase`: this is a string representing a phase that will be set
+* `clearphase`: this is a string representing a phase that will be cleared
+* `togglephase`: this is a string representing a phase that will be toggled
+* `changenumber`: this is a string representing a change for a number.
+See the number system section for more information
+* `customevent`: this is a string representing a custom event that will be fired.
+See the event system section for more information

 #### Spawn and SummonAid

 For `spawn.json` the following actions are supported: